-- There are no limitations – all feature are available to you.
+- There are no limitations – all features are available to you.

-- If you want to buy Things, a link in the trial version will take you to the App Store.
+- When you’re ready to buy Things, a link in the trial version will take you to the App Store.
 After the purchase, the full version will pick up the to-dos you’ve already entered.

 - If you don’t want to continue using Things, you can just delete the app.
 There are no auto-renewals or hidden costs.

 iPad & iPhone

 At this time, it’s not possible for us to offer you trials for iPad or iPhone.
 This option is only available to apps that have in-app purchases (IAPs) or are subscription-based.
 Things, however, is a one-time up-front purchase at the time of download.